paulstothard/genotype_conversion_file_builder/data/README.md

 # Test data files

-The test dataset consists of the following:
+The test data set consists of the following:

 reference.fa - a single random DNA sequence 1000 bases in length: